-Effective for the 2011 fiscal year, each non-employee member of the Board received an annual equity award of either restricted stock or RSU, at the election of such Board member, in each case equal to \$20 thousand worth of our common stock (determined at the fair market value of the shares at the time such award is granted) under the Company's 2008 Equity Incentive Plan.
+Effective for the 2011 fiscal year and thereafter, each non-employee member of the Board received an annual equity award of either restricted stock or RSU, at the election of such Board member, in each case equal to \$20 thousand worth of our common stock (determined at the fair market value of the shares at the time such award is granted) under our Incentive Plan.
 Each equity award or RSU vests in full on the one-year anniversary of the date of grant provided that the non-employee member continues to serve on the Board through such date.